TBD54566975/tbdex-example-android/README.md

 * Check out the `build.gradle.kts` file for more info.

 TODO:

-* Possibly migrate AndroidKeyManager to web5-kt
+* ✅ Add an RFQ and order placement
-* Add an RFQ and order placement
+* Migrate AndroidKeyManager to web5-kt
 * Package both web5-kt and tbdex-kt with an android option where the provided dependencies are already excluded to simplify usage.